rbngtm1/aws_bigdata_exam_practice/kinesis.md

 - Kinesis allows writing with automatic and configurable retry mechanism.
 - You can also examine failures usinf future objects retured from addUserRecord method.
 - Not required to store the jobs in memory or transient storafe.

+## Shards
+- Each Shard can suport 5 transactions per secons and 1MiB data/second.
+- can process data in batch